 future wife at their family home located at Wigginton, near York, occupation recorded as that of an Under Manager, Soap Works.

-It would also appear that at this juncture that Philip Douglas Weston, Charles brother, was also residing in Yorkshire as
+It would also appear that at this juncture that Philip Douglas Weston, Charles' brother, was also residing in Yorkshire

 in the process of Seed Crushing, Oil Mills, Cakes.
 The main employer in this manufacturing process in the area were the Olympia